Julie Hambleton

 May Help in Managing Diabetes

 Diabetes is a chronic condition that affects millions of people worldwide.
 Milk thistle has been shown to positively affect blood sugar levels, making it a potential natural remedy for managing diabetes.
 A study found that milk thistle showed beneficial effects for diabetic neuropathy, diabetic nephropathy, and non-alcoholic steatohepatitis, mainly by means of its antioxidant properties.
-There have been some animal studies that show the herb has potential to help lower blood sugar but more research is needed.
+There have been some animal studies that show the herb has the potential to help lower blood sugar but more research is needed.
 (3)

 May Help with OCD